 other eating out venues.

-What should I do if I think a food has been incorrectly labelled?
+What you should do if you think a food has been incorrectly labelled

 Eating out tips

 Eating a meal from a restaurant, café or takeaway can be a stressful experience if you have a food allergy or intolerance.
 When food is prepared by someone else you can’t be absolutely sure that it won’t contain allergens.
 There are however some guidelines to make eating out safer and more simple.

 Strategies to help manage food allergy and intolerance include: